nimblecrm/api-docs/docs/contacts/list.rst

   Specifies a set of simple search criteria for the query.
 This simple search is performed on any (indexed in our search engine) fied of contact.
 For example: ``keyword=Jon%20Smith``

 **query** — default: empty
   Specifies query for contacts advanced search.
-More details about search see :ref:`contacts-search-ref`.
+Please note, that this parameter not compatible with parameters ``record_type`` and ``keyword``.
+For more details about search see :ref:`contacts-search-ref`.

 Response: OK
 ------------